City of Latrobe

-The City of Latrobe is a local government area in the Gippsland region in eastern Victoria, Australia, located in the eastern part of the state.
+The City of Latrobe (until 2000 known as the Shire of La Trobe) is a local government area in the Gippsland region in eastern Victoria, Australia, located in the eastern part of the state.
 It covers an area of 1426 km2 and in June 2018 had a population of 75,211.
-It is primarily urban with the vast majority of its population living within the four major urban areas of Moe, Morwell, Traralgon, and Churchill, and other significant settlements in the LGA include Boolarra, Callignee, Glengarry, Jeeralang, Newborough, Toongabbie, Tyers, Yallourn North and Yinnar.
-It was formed in 1994 from the amalgamation of the City of Moe, City of Morwell, City of Traralgon, Shire of Traralgon, and parts of the Shire of Narracan and Shire of Rosedale.
-The Yallourn Works Area was added in 1996.
-When formed, the municipality was called the Shire of La Trobe, but on 6 April 2000, it adopted its current name.
+It is primarily urban with the vast majority of its population living within the four major urban areas of Moe-Newborough, Morwell, Traralgon, and Churchill, and other significant settlements in the LGA include Boolarra, Callignee, Glengarry, Jeeralang, Toongabbie, Tyers, Yallourn North and Yinnar.

 The city is governed by the Latrobe City Council, with its seat of local government and administrative centre located at the council headquarters, 141 Commercial Road, Morwell.
 It also has service centres located in Moe, Churchill and Traralgon.
 The city is named after the Latrobe River and Latrobe Valley, major geographical features that meander through the north of the LGA.

+History

+The LGA was formed in 1994 from the amalgamation of the City of Moe, City of Morwell, City of Traralgon, Shire of Traralgon, the Yallourn North district of the Shire of Narracan, and the Glengarry and Toongabbie districts of the Shire of Rosedale.
+The Yallourn Works Area was added in 1996.

+When formed, the municipality was called the Shire of La Trobe, but on 6 April 2000, it adopted its current name.